zoltan-ky/django-dialogform/README.rst

     source .venv/bin/activate
     pip install -r requirements.txt

-This will install the only requirement, django 4.1.
+This will install the only requirement, django 4.1 or greater.
 Then run:

 ::